+I practice on my own and do all of my own work.
+I know many firms have legal assistants who do a lot of the work or legal writing.
+When you hire me, you know 100% of the work done on your case will have been completed by me.
+That said, I do consult with other attorneys and experts on most of my cases.
+I have a close working relationship with several investigators and experts (including psychiatrist, polygraph examiners, and interpreters).
 I believe the key to a good defense, besides having a competent lawyer who understands the law and legal system, is a good working relationship.
 If you are not comfortable with the lawyer with whom you are working, it is difficult to trust that person and work with them.
 Thus, I make a concerted effort to foster a good relationship with my clients and to make myself as available as possible.
 I often have answered the phone after working hours, even at early hours in the morning, and responded to clients questions while outside of the office.

 * Nolo has confirmed that every member attorney has a valid license and is in good standing with the state agency that licenses lawyers.
 Any past disbarments and suspensions (with possible exceptions for minor violations or nonpayment of dues, in our discretion) will be indicated accordingly in the badge.
 Member attorneys are required to notify Nolo immediately if they become the subject of any disciplinary action by any state licensing agency.